-350 over this region.
-At latitudes below 50 degrees, the increase in the area-mean flux of outgoing terrestrial radiation is almost compensated by the increase in net insolation flux.
-Thus, we expect 351 minor impact of cloud content on the LAE at lower latitudes.
-352 Snow cover reflects ~80 to 90% of the sun's energy and it has an important influence on energy 353 balance and regional water budgets.
-Snow cover's effect on surface energy balance has a strong 354 355 cooling effect, and conversely, decreasing snow cover leads to a decrease of surface albedo and warming.
-We find that the snow fraction (annual and monthly averages) is also influenced by the 356 hemispheric asymmetry of the continents.
-There is a decrease in the snow fraction over most of 357 358 Eurasia and North America due to hemispheric asymmetry (Figure 8c), leading to warming in the asymmetrical Earth when compared to an Earth with symmetric continents.
-The effect is 359 more pronounced in the spring months (Figure 8d), which leads to longer summers, increasing 360 the Positive Degree Days (PDD) in the asymmetric Earth.
-The relationship between the snow 361 fraction and temperature anomalies is expected to be weaker in the heavily forested regions (such 362 as Northern Asia), where the snow-albedo feedback is less effective (Bonan et al., 1992).
-363 Similarly, fractional sea ice cover has an opposing effect on temperature.
-Thus, an increase in 364 fractional sea ice cover due to hemispheric asymmetry causes a negative LAE, as increased 365 albedo reduces net shortwave radiative flux.
-366 Spatial patterns in the LAE are compared with basic dynamical effects of the different 367 geographies.
-Sea level pressure shows an effect due to hemispheric asymmetry (Figure 8g), with 368 a general increase in the Northern Hemisphere and a decrease in the Southern Hemisphere.
-The 369 resulting change in the time-averaged (mean annual shown here) wind field can be seen in 370 northward winds (Figure 8h) and imply a dynamical contribution to the LAE anomaly patterns 371 via warm air advection.
-Spatial patterns in these dynamical linkages can help explain some of the 372 regional anomalies seen in the LAE.
+Fractional snow cover and snow thickness also show a strong negative correlation everywhere except Northern Asia.
+The negative correlation between the snow cover and the LAE is related to an increase in surface albedo, especially in spring and over land surfaces covered by tundra.
+The correlation is weaker in heavily forested regions, where the snow-albedo feedback is less effective (Bonan et al., 1992).
+Similarly, fractional sea ice cover (Figure 9f) also shows a negative correlation with the LAE, where increased albedo reduces net shortwave radiative flux.

+Next, spatial patterns in the LAE are compared with basic dynamical effects of the different geographies.
+Sea level pressure clearly shows a response to hemispheric asymmetry (Figure 8g), with a general increase in the Northern Hemisphere and a decrease in Southern Hemisphere.
+The resulting persistent change in the wind field can be seen in northward winds (Figure 8h) and their correlations with the LAE, implying a dynamical contribution to the LAE anomaly patterns via warm air advection.
+Spatial patterns in these dynamical linkages can help explain some of the regional anomalies seen in the LAE.
 For example, we find reduced winds in the North Atlantic leading to reduced heat loss out of that region.
-This hints at a tropical teleconnection to the westerlies (e.g. Hou, 1998), propagating the impact of low latitude geography to the mid latitudes of the opposite hemisphere, in this case with an amplifying impact on sea ice and regional warming in the North Atlantic.
-We observe a positive relationship between the LAE and 500-hPa geopotential height (Figure 8i), whereby a positive "Z500 effect" indicates that the geopotential heights are regionally higher (implying warm temperatures across the region) when compared to a symmetric Earth, and vice-versa.
-Interhemispheric teleconnections like these have been studied extensively with respect to present day continental geography (Chiang and Friedman, 2012; Harnack and Harnack, 1985; Hou, 1998; Ji et al., 2014).
+This hints at a tropical teleconnection to the westerlies (e.g., Hou et al., 1997), propagating the impact of low latitude geography to the mid latitudes of the opposite hemisphere, in this case with an impact on sea ice and regional warming in the North Atlantic.
+As expected, we also see a strong positive correlation between the LAE and 500-hPa geopotential height (Figure 9i), whereby a positive "Z500 effect" indicates that the geopotential heights are regionally higher (implying warm temperatures across the region) when compared to a symmetric Earth, and vice-versa.
+Interhemispheric teleconnections like these have been studied extensively with respect to present day continental geography (Chiang and Friedman, 2012; Harnack and Harnack, 1985; Hou and Hou, 1998; Ji et al., 2014, etc.).
 However, far field effects such as those arising from interactions between the Hadley circulation and planetary waves (among other dynamical processes) are not adequately resolved at the relatively coarse spatial resolution used in these initial simulations, with monthly meteorological output.
 A more complete dynamical analysis of the LAE is the subject of ongoing work and a future manuscript.